 You can use any font that you wish in your design.

 The normal copyright rules around font usage apply to your work and it’s your sole responsibility to ensure that you have the correct permissions to use them in your design.
-As Penguin Random House are only reproducing the winning designs as images and are not reproducing them as published covers or for any commercial gain the fonts do not need to be cleared for commercial use and the licensing of fonts used in the cover designs are not a consideration for us when judging the entries.

 I don’t have the fonts that are specified on the templates, can I use an alternative font that is closely matched?